panique/huge/README.md

 Set `FACEBOOK_LOGIN` in *application/config/config.php* to `true` and put your Facebook app id and the secret token in `FACEBOOK_LOGIN_APP_ID` and `FACEBOOK_LOGIN_APP_SECRET`.

-### If you like the folder/file structure

-Then have a look into the partner project PHP-MVC on http://www.php-mvc.net and https://github.com/panique/php-mvc.
-A super-reduced and naked bare-bone application.

 ## Useful links

 - [How to use PDO](http://wiki.hashphp.org/PDO_Tutorial_for_MySQL_Developers)